Narrative-based strategic storytelling

 Charities are well versed in telling stories externally, but internal storytelling is lagging behind.
 A powerful tool – storytelling can motivate and generate passion in our people.
 But how can we use it?

-We’ll be exploring the importance of storytelling, discussing how we can ensure our internal audiences are on a clear, focused storytelling journey.
-We’ll hear case studies from charities successfully using storytelling to engage and communicate change.
-And we’ll be working together to come up with ideas for building creative storytelling into real-life campaigns.
+We explored the importance of storytelling and discussed how we can ensure our internal audiences are on a clear, focused storytelling journey.
+We heard case studies from charities successfully using storytelling to engage and communicate change.
+And we worked together coming up with ideas on how to build creative storytelling into real-life campaigns.

 About the Internal Comms Group

 This networking group is for CharityComms members working as internal communications leads in UK charities and not-for-profits.

 Members will be given the opportunity to meet their peers, compare notes on workplace practices and share successes, ideas, challenges and inspiration.
 The group is designed to encourage networking and peer-to-peer support, sharing issues in a ‘safe’ and relaxed environment.

 If you’d like to be one of the first to hear about these events, please email Sarah Cutress to be added to the mailing list.

 If you’re interested in presenting at a future event or joining the steering group, please contact Harriet Smith.

 About Agenda Consulting